Spellings - Parents Page

 Positive Ways To Support Spelling At Home

 (for learners under 8 years old)

 Reading and spelling go hand in hand if you can spell it you can read it.
 There is no need for a separate, unrelated spelling list when teaching spellings in a home schooling environment.
 If you are using the Magic Key Biff and Chip series of books you will find at the back useful advice on the sounds and high frequency words used.
-These are the words to learn to spell.
+These are the words to learn to spell that week.

 Only introduce the letter names once the sounds have become completely automatic.
 At this stage letter names become a harmless and useful short cut for relaying multi-letter spellings.

 For those learners with dyslexia give them the correct spellings as single list.
 For those learners without dyslexia some studies have shown that copying words by hand is the best way to learn them.

 Ask your child to write down the words that they need to remember how to spell.
 The physical act of writing helps to fix words into their memory.

 The act of writing the words out helps in three ways: